chriso/intern/README.md

 - Minimal total overhead per string (currently 48 bytes.
 Could be lower at the cost of additional fragmentation)
 - Fast: intern many millions of strings per second
 - String repository optimization based on frequency analysis (improve locality)
+- Snapshots + restore to a previous state

 See [intern.h][intern.h] and [optimize.h][optimize.h] for usage.